Relationships with Our Employees

 Analysis of employee satisfaction surveys revealed that "creating an environment where it is easy to take paid leave" is an important factor in improving engagement.
 Accordingly, we continuously work to improve the workplace environment, for example, by creating leave for commemorative occasion schedules for all employees in each workplace.

-Fiscal 2021 Fiscal 2022 Fiscal 2023
+Fiscal 2021 Fiscal 2022 Fiscal 2023 Fiscal 2024

-Percentage of employees who used paid annual leave 61.0% 65.9% 74.4%
+Percentage of employees who used paid annual leave 61.0% 65.9% 74.4% 72.7%

-Percentage of employees who used commemorative leave* 98.4% 98.4% 99.3%
+Percentage of employees who used commemorative leave* 98.4% 98.4% 99.3% 99.4%

 * A system to encourage employees to take three days of paid annual leave for birthdays or other special days.

-< Major Health Management Initiatives >
+< Other Key Health Management Initiatives >

-• Implementation of calisthenics in the workplace to establish exercise habits, holding of sporting events for improving health and physical fitness at each workplace, and subsidization of expenses for these events
+・Implementation of calisthenics in the workplace to establish exercise habits, holding of sporting events for improving health and physical fitness at each workplace, and subsidization of expenses for these events

 Occupational Health and Safety

-To ensure a safe, secure, and reliable workplace environment for employees, Kissei complies with the Industrial Safety and Health Act and other related laws and regulations, as well as with internal work regulations, and is engaged in health and safety measures led by our Environment, Health, and Safety Committee.
+To ensure a safe, secure, and reliable workplace environment for employees, Kissei complies with the Industrial Safety and Health Act and other related laws and regulations, as well as with internal work regulations, and is engaged in occupational health and safety measures led by our Environment, Safety, and Disaster Prevention Committee.
+At the head office, plants, and laboratories, the safety and health subcommittees at each business location take the lead in safety and disaster prevention education for new employees, regular workplace patrols, maintaining workplace environments through working environment measurements, basic lifesaving training, and promoting safety awareness through internal newsletters and posters.